sinnie/learn_web_dev/node/cors.md

 # CORS

 ## Key Terms
 * __CORS__ - _Cross-Origin Resource Sharing_.
-An HTML5 feature that allows one site to access another site's resources despite having a different domains (origin).
+An HTML5 feature that allows one site to access another site's resources despite having different domains (origin).
 * __JSONP__ - _JSON with Padding_.
 Used to request data from a server residing in a different domain than the client.
 This enables sharing of data in spite of the same-origin policy.

 ## Same-Origin Policy security model